Cole, powerful Astros hammer Nats 7-1, lead World Series 3-2

 Cole looked exactly like the stud who dominated baseball most of this season, bouncing back from a Game 1 clunker to pitch the Astros to their third straight win.

-What a turnaround for his teammates, too — outscored 17-7 overall at home, Houston hammered the Nationals 19-3 in a Washington wipeout.
+What a turnaround for his teammates, too – outscored 17-7 overall at home, Houston hammered Washington 19-3 at Nationals Park.

 ”We look like ourselves now,” Astros manager AJ Hinch said.